hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 - Verify that the `rejectTokenFT` function fails when the sender does not have any tokens.
 - Verify that the `rejectTokenFT` function fails when the sender does not have a valid account.
 - Verify that the `rejectTokensNFT` function fails when the sender does not have any tokens.
-- Verify that the `setAutomaticAssociations` function fails when the provided value is less than -1.
+- Verify that the `rejectTokensNFT` function fails when 11 or more serials are provided.